 Silly Christmas Jokes for Kids

-Grab your favorite version in the free printable library and share these 8 silly jokes with your kids.
+Grab the joke teller and folding instructions here and share these 8 silly Christmas jokes with your favorite kids.

 - What do elves do after school?
 Their gnome work!

 - What does a gingerbread man use to make the bed?
 A cookie sheet!